-Proper structure for sentences, good words, right.

-Yes, grammatically here also refers to...
-You are right, proper structure.
-But then we need we need to know what is the proper, what is that proper structure.
-Grammatical here also means acceptable that is, acceptable is commonly agreed between people.
-So when a child says something, after a certain point we do not say that we do not understand, okay.
+Professor: Proper structure for sentences, good words.
+Yes.
+Grammatical here also refers to, you are right, proper structure but then we need to know what is that proper structure, grammatical here also means acceptable, that is an acceptable is commonly agreed between people.
+So, when a child says something, after a certain point we do not say that we do not understand, and that is also grammatical in the sense that at the level of sound what happens is.

-And that is also grammatical in the sense that, at the at the level of sound what happens is, see if there is a word if there is a word, which is like, okay, see this thing this is like this is a word like "paa paa".
-Through these kinds of things what children figure out and this is what is, what refers to underlying patterns is this pattern.
-That word requires a consonant, a vowel, a consonant and a vowel, okay.

-You will not find any child saying things like...

-What is this word?
-Anybody?
-You do not know?
-Can you say this word at least?
+See, if there is a word which is like, okay, see this thing, this is like, this is a word like 'Paapaa', through these kinds of things what children figure out and this is what refers to underlying patterns, is this pattern that a word requires a consonant, a vowel, a consonant, and a vowel, you will not find any child saying things like, what is this word?
+Anybody, you do not know, can you say this word at least, no, do you know why you cannot say this word?